Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

 * XS1 Module: http://www.tdressler.net/ipsymcon/xs1_ips.html

 #### Debug:
-By activating the Debug property (if available) a lot of noise will appear as LogMessages
+By activating the Instance Debug Tab a lot of noise will appear

 ### additional documentation
 You may generate additional documentation using <a href="http://www.stack.nl/~dimitri/doxygen/index.html"> Doxygen</a>